sean-fernyhough/QAProject2/README.md

 To deploy this program simply run the compiled .jar file and connect to http:/localhost:8080.

+## Next Steps
+This project could be improved with the addition of a homepage, as well as improving the many to many relationship between movies and actors within spring to allow actors to be deleted from existing movies.

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management